danielmarkschwartz/zenlang/zenspec.md

 //Access using mm->myfunc()
 ```

-Exporing an include makes the module accessible by third parties:
+Exporting an include makes the module accessible by third parties:

 ```
 include export "module";